ShixiangWang/Rlib/README.md

 You can also clone the repo to your local machine and then load the specific module with `modules::use("<the_path_to_module_file>")`.

+## Modules

+Modules are saved as single files in the repo.
+All dependencies are well controlled or would be installed after starting the function you want to run.

+**Please file an issue if you find any bugs.**

+Module list:

+- `tcga.R` -  contains functions useful for processing TCGA data.
+- `install.R` - contains functions useful for installing packages.

 ## LICENSE

 [GPL-3](LICENSE)